mirror-shades/popaman/README.md

 - Simple but powerful command-line interface
 - Extensible to support various package formats and sources

-## Building and Installing Portman
+## Building and Installing popaman

 To build from source, you will need Python for the build script and Zig 0.14 for compilation.
 Run the `build.py` script to compile the installer: